mixerapi/mixerapi/README.md

 ## Setup

-You can either load all MixerApi plugins (see below) using `bin/cake plugin load MixerApi`.
+To load all MixerApi plugins use `bin/cake plugin load MixerApi`.
 Alternatively, you can modify your Applications bootstrap method yourself:

 ```php
 # src/Application.php